wagtail-packages/wagtail-f-richtext/README.md

 Without any configuration added to your site settings nothing will be parsed so you need to add one or both of `F_RICHTEXT_INTERNAL_CONFIG` or `F_RICHTEXT_EXTERNAL_CONFIG`

 ### Example for adding inline styles

+Use this to add inline styles attributes to the HTML tags.

 ```python
 F_RICHTEXT_INTERNAL_CONFIG = {